NASA, Russia eye yearlong space station assignments

 By Irene Klotz

-CAPE CANAVERAL, Fla., Oct 4 NASA is considering doubling the amount of time an astronaut spends at the International Space Station to a year, laying the groundwork for future missions deeper into space, officials said Thursday.
+CAPE CANAVERAL, Florida NASA is considering doubling the amount of time an astronaut spends at the International Space Station to a year, laying the groundwork for future missions deeper into space, officials said Thursday.

 If approved, a mission likely would begin in 2015, said NASA spokesman Rob Navias.